Mr-Documents/ReplayX/README.md

 ### Load in Chrome

-1. Open Chrome and navigate to chrome://extensions
+1. Open Chrome and navigate to chrome://extensions.
-2. Enable Developer mode
+2. Enable Developer mode.
-3. Choose Load unpacked
+3. Choose Load unpacked.
-4. Select the generated dist directory from this project
+4. Select the generated dist directory. from this project.

 ### Run tests